 As a service to those who wish to exchange family history data with other researchers, NBGS publishes queries, free of charge, on this website and in its journal, Generations.
 The journal, published on a quarterly basis, has a circulation of about 1,000 copies.

-Current Queries will be displayed for up to one year.
-Older queries are available in Generations and our Archive.
+Queries will be displayed for up to one year.
+Older queries are available in Generations.
+Also view our collection of Photo Queries.

 Filter by Category: